 By Train across Bulgaria from Sofia to Veliko Tarnovo

 The next stage of our trip was across Bulgaria from Sofia to Veliko Tarnovo.
-This is part of the Athens to Paris by Train series, start at the beginning to get the background and the details so far.
+This is part of the Athens to Paris by Train series.
 The main line from Sofia to Varna, on the Black Sea coast, passes through Gorna Oryakhovitsa, a small city that is a rail hub in central Bulgaria.
 Veliko Tarnovo is a short distance south from there, it is at the end of the final hook in the red rail line on this map.